Outstanding English Teacher Award

 NCETA Classroom Project Grants

 The North Carolina English Teachers Association has established a program designed to encourage improvement in classroom instruction.
-NCETA Classroom Project Grants will be awarded each year to English teachers and curriculum leaders who submit the most promising proposals for developing new approaches and enhancing current practice in English curriculum and instruction.
+NCETA Classroom Project Grants will be awarded each year to NCETA members who submit the most promising proposals for developing new approaches and enhancing current practice in English curriculum and instruction.
 Funding will average approximately $500 per project; grants up to $1000 are possible.

-This proposal should be submitted no later than June 15 preceding the school year of the project.
-For example, the proposal for a project beginning in August 2010 should be submitted by June 15, 2010.
-Proposers will be notified of the results of the assessment of their proposals by August 30.
-Recognition will be given to successful proposers at the NCETA Fall Conference.
+Grant proposals should be submitted no later than June 15 preceding the school year of the project.
+For example, the proposal for a project beginning in August 2020 should be submitted by June 15, 2020.
+Applicants will be notified of the results of the assessment of their proposals by August 30.
+Recognition will be given to recipients of the grant at the NCETA Fall Conference.

 Projects appropriate for funding

 The objectives of funded projects might include, but are not limited to, developing classroom materials, innovating methods of instruction, designing curricula, and improving conditions of professional life.
-Publications resulting from projects might include packets and kits, annotated bibliographies, instructional units, materials for classroom activities, anthologies, Foxfire type materials, and other resources for teachers.
+The project should demonstrate sustainability beyond the school year of the grant.
+Publications resulting from projects might include packets and kits, annotated bibliographies, instructional units, materials for classroom activities, anthologies of student work or a myriad of digital resources.
 Expenses covered might include materials, directly related travel, substitute pay, communications, and software.

 Because the projects should be as widely usable as possible, support for funding will probably not be granted for expensive materials such as high cost computer hardware.
 Major in-service education expenses or tuition should not be included because we must assume proposers already have expertise sufficient to assure worthwhile results.